mzazon/awesome-cloud-projects/azure/multi-tenant-saas-isolation-governance/multi-tenant-saas-isolation-governance.md

        --output table
    ```

-   Expected output: All tenant resources should be properly deployed with correct tags and isolation boundaries.
+   Expected output: All tenant resources should be properly deployed with correct tags and isolation boundaries managed by deployment stacks.

 2. **Test Workload Identity Authentication**: